ming053l/SMPD24/README.md

 #### Experiment in tech-reports

 - We design the model based on **https://github.com/Daisy-zzz/CPDN** (top-1 performance at SMPD2023), and the identity-isolated split is employed.
-- We consider the data-splitting strategy used in 2022/2023 (ML-based approaches) may be uncompatible to CSPN-Net (time-series-aware multi-modal model), we will discuss it in our tech-report.
+- We consider the data-splitting strategy used in 2022/2023 (ML-based approaches) may be uncompatible to CSPN-Net (Timeseries-aware multi-modal model for social media popularity prediction), we will discuss it in our tech-report.

 #### Reminder
 - For the part of features same as last year: